R3dCr3sc3nt/BSidesSF-2017/pwn/easyshell/README.md

 > [easyshell.zip](easyshell.zip)

 ## Solution
-Upon examining the source code of the easyshell program it becomes clear that whatever we send the program will be read into a buffer and executed using the asm() C/C++ function used to embed and execute assembler instructions.
+Upon examining the source code of the easyshell program it becomes clear that whatever is sent to the program will be read into a buffer and executed using the asm() C/C++ function used to embed and execute assembler instructions.

 ```
 int main(int argc, char *argv[])